 We believe that high standards of behaviour are important for successful learning, for our school to run smoothly and safely and for the benefit of all members of the school community.
 All students must recognise that they make a choice in relation to their behaviour.
 The choice they make determines the consequence that follows.
 There are positive consequences (Rewards) and negative consequences (Sanctions).

 We have a fair and consistent system which identifies clear boundaries and expectations.
-Students’ progress and our good reputation hinge on maintaining the rules of the school and we expect our students to abide by them and for parents to support us in our endeavours in this.
+Students’ progress and welfare and our good reputation hinge on maintaining the rules of the school and we expect our students to abide by them and for parents to support us in our endeavours in this.
 Our school rules require the following from students: